drminnaar/tech-notes/kubernetes/architecture/architecture-overview.md

 ---

-## 🤝 Interactions Between Components
+## 🤝 Control Plane / Data Plane Interactions

 Kubernetes operates as a distributed system where components (control plane and node-level) interact primarily through the `kube-apiserver` (located in control plane) and work in a control loop to continuously monitor and reconcile the cluster's state.
 The workflow involves creating, updating, and managing Kubernetes objects (e.g., `Pods`, `Deployments`, `Services`) to run workloads, handle networking, and enforce policies.
 These interactions are asynchronous, event-driven, and rely on the following principles: